The Acting Studio (C240) is located on the second floor of the east wing of the University Theatre Building.

 The Acting Studio (C240) is a versatile performance space.
 When you are standing in the lobby of the University Theatre, look to your right up the stairs, where you will see the studio's red wall.
+There is no late seating in the Acting Studio for ticketed performances.
 Arrive early to choose a great seat in this general admission venue.

 Boulder residents can catch a number of local buses to campus, including the Skip, Dash, 204, 225, Hop and Stampede.

 Denver metro residents can catch the Flatiron Flyer, serving the Highway 36 corridor between Denver Union Station and the CU Boulder Campus.

 Longmont residents can catch the Bolt into Downtown Boulder and transfer to any of the local bus routes mentioned above to reach the CU Boulder campus.